-- -Your beans will dance if, and only IF, you keep the heat at a perfect simmer.
-What is a perfect simmer, you ask?
+-Your beans will dance if, and only IF, you keep the heat at a perfect simmer.
+What is a perfect simmer?
 You have to find it by playing with your stove a little.
 Keep the heat at a level where the beans are moving, but not too vigorously.
 Just put on your favorite song, play with the heat a little, and wait for the beans to move.
-If they look like they're dancing, you've found a perfect simmer.
+If they look like they’re dancing, you’ve found a perfect simmer.

-- -Do not skimp on aromatics, spices or salt.
+-Do not skimp on aromatics, spices or salt.
 Be creative.
 I always throw in garlic, no matter what.
 You can make a perfectly good pot of beans with salt and garlic alone.
-But a little onion or some parsley stems or a celery rib are good things, too.
+But a little onion or some parsley stems or a celery rib are good to add.
 A touch of cumin or bay leaf or rosemary never hurt.
-Tamar Adler, in her astoundingly delicious book, Everlasting Meal, says that you can't go wrong with fennel.
+Tamar Adler, in her astoundingly delicious book, Everlasting Meal, says that you can’t go wrong with fennel.

-- -Let me reiterate the salt thing.
+-Let me reiterate the salt thing.
 Do not forget to salt your beans.
-This is a hot topic in the riveting bean cooking world.
-I was taught that salt toughens bean cookery, which has since proven not to be true.
+This is a hot topic in the riveting bean cookery world.
+I was taught that salt toughens beans, which has since proven not to be true.
 Even so, on more superstitious days, I add salt about 20 minutes into cooking time.
-Either way, don't forget to salt those beans.
-They'll be bland without salt.
+Either way, don’t forget to salt those beans.
+They’ll be bland without salt.

-- -No pot of beans is complete without a glug or two of fat.
-Olive oil and bacon grease are my fats of choice when it comes to cooking beans, but use whatever suits your fancy.
+-No pot of beans is complete without a glug or two of fat.
+Olive oil or bacon grease are my fats of choice when it comes to cooking beans, but use whatever suits your fancy.